Eligibility to work in the UK

 EU, EEA and Swiss citizens are no longer able to evidence their right to work here using their passport or national identity card.
-From 1 July 2021 onwards, EU, EEA or Swiss citizens will be required to evidence they hold either pre-settled or settled status under the EU Settlement Scheme or other valid immigration status.
+As of 1 July 2021, EU, EEA or Swiss citizens are now required to evidence they hold either pre-settled or settled status under the EU Settlement Scheme or other valid immigration status.

-EU, EEA or Swiss citizens who arrive in the UK for the very first time on or after 1 January 2021 i.e. not resident in the UK will need to secure an appropriate work visa in advance of travel to the UK.
+EU, EEA or Swiss citizens who arrive in the UK for the very first time (i.e. not resident in the UK) now need to secure an appropriate work visa in advance of travel to the UK.

-Irish citizens will continue to be able to enter, work and live in the UK as they do now.
+Irish citizens will continue to be able to enter, work and live in the UK.